North by Northwest

-Also known as one of the greatest thrillers or espionage films of all time, North by Northwest has often been called the greatest “suit movie” due to the gray suit Cary Grant wears throughout.
+Also known as one of the best thrillers or espionage films of all time, North by Northwest has often been called the greatest “suit movie” due to the gray suit Cary Grant wears throughout.
 Like Three Days of the Condor and some other “innocent-man-on-the-run” movies, the protagonist hardly has a chance to change.
 In this case, he has several opportunities to change clothing* – actually wearing a red cap’s uniform at one point – but why should he?
 It’s a great suit!

 * And, yes, he does eventually change into the off-the-rack shirt and slacks during the finale.
 However, this is not his decision and he still manages to make the random woman in the hospital swoon.

 What’d He Wear?

 “He’s a well-tailored one, isn’t he?” notices Leonard, the effeminate henchman brilliantly played by Martin Landau, when he first encounters Roger Thornhill in the study of a remote mansion in Glen Cove, New York.
 Of course, had Leonard done his homework and noted the size discrepancies between George Kaplan’s diminutive measurements and the 6’1″ man standing before them that he believes to be Kaplan, he may have realized that Valerian and Licht have made a mistake.
 (Interestingly, Landau’s suits were also made for him by Cary Grant’s personal tailor.)